Jeanhwea/seL4/tools/bitfield_gen.md

 means word size is 64, pointers are at most 48 bits, and no sign extension.
 This is currently equivalent to just `base 64`.

+It may make sense to use the `base` command multiple times for the sign extension case.
+For instance, if the intention is to usually store pointers on x64, one would declare `base 64(48,1)`, but if there is a specific block that wants to not store a pointer, but some other value as `field_high`, one could declare `base 64` just before and `base 64(48,1)` again just after that block.

 ## Syntax Reference

 ### Lexical Structure

 The generator distinguishes identifiers, integer literals, comments, white space, keywords, and operators.
 Keywords and operators are shown inline in the grammar in the next section.
-The rest are define below.
+The rest are defined below.

-A multi-letter ident must start with a letter or underscore, followed by letters, underscores or numbers.
-A one-letter ident must consist of one letter.
+A multi-character ident must start with a letter or underscore, followed by letters, underscores or numbers.
+A one-character ident must consist of one letter.
 Letters are Latin letters `[a-z]` and `[A-Z]`, digits are `[0-9]`.

 ```bnf